 - It’s the Prettiest Cookbook I’ve Ever Seen.
 Have you ever heard the phrase, “We eat with our eyes”?
 It means that we’re affected by the beauty of food presentation, which is why cookbooks place a priority on food photography.
 The recipes have to taste great (of course) but if the photos are beautiful, people are more likely to try them.
 Rachael has a gift for photography; the photos look like art.
 The cookbook is also printed high-quality – in hardcover, with thicker pages, and brighter print than most cookbooks.

 - 100% AIP: All 120+ recipes in this cookbook are written for the AIP as outlined by Sarah Ballantyne in The Paleo Approach.
 Sarah even wrote the forward for this cookbook, which is the ultimate stamp of approval.

 - Name Change: When this book was first published, it was called “Nourish: A Paleo Healing Cookbook”.
 They reversed the title when they printed the paperback edition, but it’s the same wonderful cookbook.

 More Delicious Recipes & Resources

-The winner was chosen with a random number generator on 4/24/2015.
+Update: A giveaway was held to celebrate the publication of this book, and the winner was chosen with a random number generator.
 Congratulations to Alyssa Robertson!
 If you didn’t win, don’t despair.
 The book is reasonably priced and worth every penny.
 You can purchase a copy here.